AiraMed copy

-It is with great pleasure that we present AIRAscore, an AI software for the precise diagnosis of neurodegenerative diseases.
+It is with great pleasure that we present Prostate Intelligence, an AI assistant for the detection and analysis of prostate cancer in MR studies.

 Who benefits